chukwuk/CUDA_streams/README.md

 CUDA Stream application for CUDA kernel implementation for the summation of 2D array along the rows.

 # Compile code
+This is used for compilation of code for both case in which the data either fit OR not fit into GPU memory.
 ```
 $ make
 ```